 The Division of Music at West Liberty University offers undergraduate degrees in Music Education, Music Performance, and Music Technology.

-Among our many ensembles are the University Singers, Wind Ensemble, College Community Chorus, Percussion Ensemble, Jazz Ensemble, and Electronic Music Ensemble.
+Among our many ensembles are the University Singers, Wind Ensemble, College Community Chorus, Percussion Ensemble, Steel Band, and Electronic Music Ensemble.

 Our award-winning faculty members are very active as performers, clinicians, and adjudicators.